acorn-io/runtime/docs/docs/37-getting-started.md

 CMD ["flask", "run"]
 ```

-## 2. Author your Acornfile
+## Step 3.
+Author your Acornfile

-> Don't get scared by the wall of configuration below.
-It's demonstrating a lot of features that you could totally live without for a simple app.
+Create your Acornfile with the following contents.
+Each item will be explained below, this file demonstrates a lot of what Acorn can do.

 ```cue title="acorn-test-app/Acornfile"
 args: {